Find out more about our non-exec director, Tim Noble. He’s keen to share his 30+ years development finance experience with you.

 It’s easy to get weighed down by the complicated process of securing development finance, but it’s also essential to take a wider view of the economic and political climate.
 The time that elapses between site acquisition and/or planning applications, and actual completion of a scheme is a minimum of 18 months, but is usually somewhere between two and five years; potentially even more.

 Think how much has happened in the UK in the last two to five years with Brexit, the cyclical economy, changes in legislation and our fluctuating currency.
-Just this week, news reports revealed London’s property market has ‘exploded’ since Boris Johnson’s election win, particularly at the higher end of the market.
+In January, news reports revealed London’s property market has ‘exploded’ since Boris Johnson’s election win, particularly at the higher end of the market.
 A developer’s ability, or lack of, to acknowledge and plan for changes that are outside of his or her control could be make-or-break for a property development scheme, and a developer’s future success.